Screening for Choice Sets: Analysis

-\begin{proposition} In the complete information benchmark, ``shoot the agent'' is an optimal mechanism. \end{proposition} For the purpose of subsequent analysis, we are interested in understanding the agent's payoffs under the optimal mechanism in the complete information benchmark.
-To simplify the exposition, we impose a generic assumption that the optimal choice of the principal with any technology $\type\in \techs$ is unique.
-All our results generalize without this assumption and we delay the discussion in the extension. \begin{assumption} The optimal choice of the principal $\principalOpt(T)=\argmax_{(u,v) \in \conv(C(\type))} v$ is unique given any type $\type$. \end{assumption} With this assumption, $\principalOpt_1(T)$ is the agent's payoff when the principal chooses her optimal choice within $T$, and we know \begin{corollary} Under the optimal mechanism of the complete information benchmark, the agent's payoff is
+\begin{proposition} In the complete information benchmark, ``shoot-the-agent'' is an optimal mechanism. \end{proposition} For the purpose of subsequent analysis, we are interested in understanding the agent's payoffs under the optimal mechanism in the complete information benchmark.
+To simplify the exposition, we impose a generic assumption that the optimal choice of the principal with any technology set $\type\in \types$ is unique.
+All our results generalize without this assumption and we delay the discussion in the extension. \begin{assumption} The optimal choice of the principal $\principalOpt(T)=\argmax_{(u,v) \in C(\type)} v$ is unique given any type $\type$. \end{assumption} With this assumption, $\principalOpt_1(T)$ is the agent's payoff when the principal chooses her optimal choice within $T$, and we know \begin{corollary} Under the optimal mechanism of the complete information benchmark, the agent's payoff is

 \end{corollary} We denote $\completeInfo(T)$ as the complete information curve.
-In the absence of private information about the technologies $T$, private access to the technology gives the agent very minimal power: he is willing to reveal all he has and let the principal choose her preferred option as long as it is weakly better than the worst punishment under the default technology.
+In the absence of private information about the technologies $T$, private access to the technology gives the agent very minimal power: he is willing to reveal all he has and let the principal choose her preferred option as long as it is weakly better than the worst punishment under the default set of technologies.